-You might feel upset and even resentful but you choose to push away those feelings in order to maintain the peace.
+You might feel upset and even resentful but you choose to push away those feelings in order to maintain peace.

 #13.
 They Withhold Attention

-After showering you with nonstop attention and admiration at the beginning of the relationship, they suddenly stop and seem completely bored by you.
+After showering you with nonstop attention and admiration at the beginning of the relationship, they suddenly stop and seem completely bored with you.
 You might even begin to feel like a chore to them.